titanansh-excel/KamandXchange-app/README.md

 ```

 4. Run on your web browser:
-- after running above command, you will see a localhost link, click on it and you will be redirected to the app in your web browser.
-Inspect the app with the browser's developer tools to view the app on your phone.
+- after running above command, you will see a localhost link, click on it and you will be redirected to the app in your web browser (preferebly chrome).
+Inspect the app with chrome's developer tools to view the app on your phone.

 ## Project Structure